PrimeMinisterOfGreed/SecondBrain/SIMMOD/Notes/Analisi Operazionale.md

 \end{equation}
 $$

-nb this is the final form, you can take the other system and perform the substitution to see the intermediate one
+%%this is the final form, you can take the other system and perform the substitution to see the intermediate one%%

-### Solution: load dependent rates
+### Ratei dipendenti dal carico
-the previous solution provide a new interesting relationship
+nella precedente soluzione è presente un interessante relazione
 $$
 \begin{equation}
 \begin{cases}